Marker Logo

 Topics.
 This historical marker is listed in these topic lists: EducationSettlements & Settlers.
 A significant historical year for this entry is 1856.

 Location.
 39° 50.652′ N, 74° 42.672′ W. Marker is in Tabernacle, New Jersey, in Burlington County.
-Marker is at the intersection of Carranza Road and Chatsworth Road on Carranza Road.
+It is at the intersection of Carranza Road and Chatsworth Road on Carranza Road.
 Touch for map.
 Marker is in this post office area: Vincentown NJ 08088, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Cemetery (a few steps from this marker); JR.O.U.A.M. (a few steps from this marker); Log Church (within shouting distance of this marker); Kemble Inn (within shouting distance of this marker); Site of Blacksmith Shop (about 300 feet away, measured in a direct line); Methodist Church (about 300 feet away); Home of Gilbert W. Knight (about 400 feet away); Site of African M.E.
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Cemetery (a few steps from this marker); JR.O.U.A.M. (a few steps from this marker); Log Church (within shouting distance of this marker); Kemble Inn (within shouting distance of this marker); Site of Blacksmith Shop (about 300 feet away, measured in a direct line); Methodist Church (about 300 feet away); Home of Gilbert W. Knight (about 400 feet away); Site of African M.E.
 Church (approx. 2.2 miles away).
 Touch for a list and map of all markers in Tabernacle.

 Paid Advertisement